k0retux/fuddly/docs/source/tutorial.rst

    different data models simultaneously.

-Send malformed ZIP files to the target (manually)
+Send Malformed ZIP Files to the Target (Manually)
 -------------------------------------------------

-How to send a ZIP file
+How to Send a ZIP File
 ++++++++++++++++++++++

 In order to send a ZIP file to the target, type the following::